-TRUSTEES' REPORT FOR THE YEAR ENDED 31 MARCH 2023
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 MARCH 2024

-The Trustees present their annual report together with the audited financial statements of Wood Green Academy, (the Academy), for the period 1st April 2022 to 31st March 2023.
+The Trustees present their annual report together with the audited financial statements of Wood Green Academy, (the Academy), for the period 1st April 2023 to 31st March 2024.
 The annual report serves the purposes of both a Trustees' Report and a Directors' Report under company law.

-Wood Green Academy is an 11-19 mixed comprehensive high school specialising in Sport, Mathematics and Computing that serves, predominantly, the local Wednesbury community.
-The Academy has a guided capacity of 1,550 students, including 250 students in the 6th form; there were 1,539 students on roll (31/3/23) including 245 in the 6th form, (1,543 students recorded on roll for the Autumn 2022 Census).
+Wood Green Academy is an 11-19 mixed comprehensive high school specialising in Sport, Mathematics and Computing that serves the local Wednesbury community.
+The Academy has a guided capacity of 1,550 students including 250 students in the 6th form; there were 1,549 students on roll on 31st March 2024 compared to 1,539 on roll on 31st March 2023.
+There were 1,536 students recorded on roll for the Autumn 23 Census.